Product

 How to Choose

 The real question is how much revenue you are losing to untracked time.
 Some estimates suggest that manual time tracking misses 15-40% of billable hours.
 For a freelancer billing $100/hour and working 30 billable hours per week, even a 15% gap means over $23,000 per year in lost income.
 An automatic tracker that costs $15/month and closes that gap pays for itself in the first day.
-See what independent reviewers are saying about Rize, or try it free for 7 days and see how many hours you have been missing.
+See what independent reviewers are saying about Rize, explore our detailed time tracker comparisons, or try it free for 7 days and see how many hours you have been missing.